 A brow lift is also known as a forehead lift.
 The goal is to recreate a youthful appearance to the upper face.
 This is done by reducing the wrinkles of the forehead and repositioning sagging brows.
-There are a number of different approaches to a brow lift and Dr. Robin Evans—our board-certified plastic surgeon near Vancouver—will discuss with you what is appropriate for you.
+There are a number of different approaches to a brow lift and Dr. Robin Evans—our board-certified plastic surgeon near Los Angeles—will discuss with you what is appropriate for you.

 How Does Dr. Evans Perform a Brow Lift?